 Before founding Climate Resolve, Jonathan Parfrey served as a commissioner at the Los Angeles Department of Water and Power (2008-2013).
-Jonathan is a founder and Vice Chair of CicLAvia, the popular street event, as well as a founder of the statewide Alliance of Regional Collaboratives for Climate Adaptation.
+Jonathan is a founder and board member of CicLAvia, the popular street event, as well as a founder of the statewide Alliance of Regional Collaboratives for Climate Adaptation.
 He served as director of the GREEN LA Coalition (2007-2011), and as the Los Angeles director of Nobel Peace Prize-winning organization Physicians for Social Responsibility (1994 to 2007).
 Prior to that, Jonathan founded and directed the Orange County Catholic Worker (1987-1993).
 He was appointed to Governor Schwarzenegger’s Environmental Policy Team in 2003.